juxor/afaq/markdown/secI1.md

-world."_ [Paul Ormerod, **The Death of Economics**, pp. 87-8] Once we dismiss the ideologically driven _"postulate"_ of "Austrian" economics, we can see how these opportunities for "pure profit" (and, of course, a corresponding pure lose for the buyer) impacts on the economy and how the market system adds to uncertainty.
+world."_ [Paul Ormerod, **The Death of Economics**, pp. 87-8] Once we dismiss the ideologically driven _"postulate"_ of "Austrian" economics, we can see how these opportunities for "pure profit" (and, of course, a corresponding pure loss for the buyer) impacts on the economy and how the market system adds to uncertainty.
 As dissident economist Steve Keen puts it:

 > _"However, a change in prices in one market will affect consumer demand in